Walter Becker: Early life and career (1950–1971)

-Becker was born in Queens, New York City.
+Becker was born in Queens, New York City and grew up in Forest Hills, Queens.
 After Becker's parents separated when he was a boy, his British mother returned to England.
-Becker was made to believe by his father and grandmother that his mother was deceased, but at some point between his childhood and late adolescence, he discovered that she was living, and he maintained a rocky relationship with her from then on.
+Becker was made to believe by his father and grandmother that his mother was deceased.
+However, at some point between his childhood and late adolescence, he discovered that she was living.
+Becker maintained an unsteady relationship with her from then on.
 He was raised in Queens and Scarsdale, New York by his father and his grandmother.
 His father, Carl Becker, sold paper-cutting machinery in Manhattan where Walter graduated from Stuyvesant High School.
 After starting out on saxophone, he switched to guitar and received instruction in blues technique from neighbor Randy California, who later formed the band Spirit.

 Donald Fagen overheard Becker playing guitar at a campus coffee shop, the Red Balloon, when they were both students at Bard College in Annandale-on-Hudson, New York.
 In a 2007 interview Fagen said, "I hear this guy practicing, and it sounded very professional and contemporary.
 It sounded like, you know, like a black person, really."
 They formed the band Leather Canary, which included fellow student Chevy Chase on drums.
 At the time, Chase called the group "a bad jazz band."

 Becker left the school in 1969 before completing his degree and moved with Fagen to Brooklyn, where the two began to build a career as a songwriting duo.
 They were members of the touring band for Jay and the Americans but used the pseudonyms Gus Mahler (Becker) and Tristan Fabriani (Fagen).
 They composed music for the soundtrack to You've Got to Walk It Like You Talk It or You'll Lose That Beat, a 1971 film starring Zalman King.